Gerosity/Nika-SkinChanger-/README.md

 ConfigLoader.hpp, lines 43 - 80 and lines 111 - 148
 Nika.ini, lines 42 - 82

-By no means am I good at coding.
-I did this for quality of life and for fun

 README.md (Instructions):
 ## Intall build-essential (Mandatory.
 You only need to do this once) !!!
 ```